-- (1) The Nomination Committee must be composed of between 5 and 7 members appointed by the Council. - (2) The members of the Nomination Committee appointed by the Council pursuant to subsection (1) must include - (a) the immediate past president of EGBC, who will serve as chair of the Nomination Committee, - (b) at least one Lay Committee Member, and - (c) the Branch Representatives Chair. - (3) If the immediate past president of EGBC cannot be appointed as or serve as chair of the Nomination Committee, the Council must appoint a Lay Councillor as the chair of the Nomination Committee. - (4) If the Branch Representatives Chair cannot be appointed to or serve on the Nomination Committee, the Council must appoint a delegate. - (5) No member of the Council may be appointed to or serve on the Nomination Committee, except - (a) the immediate past president of EGBC, or - (b) a Lay Councillor, if the immediate past president of EGBC is unable to serve as chair of the Nomination Committee.
+- (1) The Nomination Committee must be composed of between 5 and 7 members appointed by the BoardCouncil. - (2) The members of the Nomination Committee appointed by the Board Council pursuant to subsection (1) must include - (a) the iImmediate Past president Board Chair of EGBC, who will serve as chair of the Nomination Committee, - (b) at least one Lay Committee Member, and - (c) the Branch Representatives' Chair. - (3) If the limmediate Peast presidentBoard Chair of EGBC cannot be appointed as or serve as chair of the Nomination Committee, the Board Council must appoint a Lay Councillor Board Member as the chair of the Nomination Committee. - (4) If the Branch Representatives' Chair cannot be appointed to or serve on the Nomination Committee, the Board Council must appoint a delegate. - (5) No member of the Board Member Council may be appointed to or serve on the Nomination Committee, except - (a) the limmediate pPast Board Chairpresident of EGBC, or - (b) a Lay CouncillorBoard Member, if the Immediate Ppast presidentBoard Chair of EGBC is unable to serve as chair of the Nomination Committee.